Learn how to prepare for our assessment process.

 Virtual assessment centre

 If you advance from stage one, you will attend a virtual, half-day assessment centre where you will complete three tasks.
-We anticipate that these will be a written task, a group exercise and a presentation exercise but details will be confirmed in advance of the day for those attending.
-No advance preparation will be required.
+These will be a written task, a group exercise and a presentation exercise.
+Everything you need will be provided during the assessment centre and no advance preparation will be required.
+The assessment centre will take place on a virtual platform and assessments will be marked by trained professionals.
+Please see the FAQ section at the bottom of this page or contact our team if you have any concerns.

 The final stage, for those who have passed through the assessment process, is to interview with at least one of the participating councils you are interested in working for.
 We will ask you to declare the councils that you are interested in working for as part of your application process and double check after assessment centres are over that your circumstances have not changed.